qdrant/examples/qdrant_101_getting_started/README.md

-We can retrieve specific points based on their ID (for example, artist X with ID 100) and get some additional information from that result.
+You can retrieve specific points based on their ID (for example, song X with ID 100) and get some additional information from that result.

 ```python